cerfacs-globc/icclim/doc/source/how_to/dask.rst

 By default, xarray uses numpy, this is overwritten in icclim to use dask whenever a path to a file is provided as input.
 Numpy is fast and reliable for small dataset but may exhaust the memory on large dataset.
 The other backend possibility of xarray is dask. dask can divide data into small chunk to minimize the memory footprint of computations.
-This chunking also enable parallel computation by running the calculus on each chunk concurrently.
+This chunking also enable parallel computation by running the calculation on each chunk concurrently.
 This parallelization can speed up the computation but because each parallel thread will need multiple chunks to be in-memory at once, it can bring back memory issues that chunking was meant to avoid.